 furnished, and as presenting altogether a squalid and wretched appearance.
-The want of good ventilation in one of the rooms was noticed also at a previous visit.\-At Dunnington Asylum, near York, most of the rooms are small, and some of them too crowded; the sexes are not sufficiently separated; and we discovered that until lately male Patients, in two instances, slept together in the same bed.
-This practice however has been discontinued, and some other improvements in the dormitories have been made on the suggestion of the Commissioners, and the Proprietor seems disposed to attend to the comforts of his Patients as far as the limited nature of his Asylum will permit .- At Hessle House Asylum, one Patient was found to have been subjected to almost constant restraint, in consequence of which we suggested that she should be removed to another establishment, where it might be found practicable to dispense with it; and she has since been removed accordingly .- At Belle Vue House, Devizes, it was found in 1846, by the Commissioners, and again on a late visit by the Justices, that twelve Patients were restrained at night.
+The want of good ventilation in one of the rooms was noticed also at a previous visit.-At Dunnington Asylum, near York, most of the rooms are small, and some of them too crowded; the sexes are not sufficiently separated; and we discovered that until lately male Patients, in two instances, slept together in the same bed.
+This practice however has been discontinued, and some other improvements in the dormitories have been made on the suggestion of the Commissioners, and the Proprietor seems disposed to attend to the comforts of his Patients as far as the limited nature of his Asylum will permit.-At Hessle House Asylum, one Patient was found to have been subjected to almost constant restraint, in consequence of which we suggested that she should be removed to another establishment, where it might be found practicable to dispense with it; and she has since been removed accordingly.-At Belle Vue House, Devizes, it was found in 1846, by the Commissioners, and again on a late visit by the Justices, that twelve Patients were restrained at night.
 The Proprietor in answer to our inquiries as to the cause of such excessive restraint, stated that he had no other method of confinement or seclusion, and that he did not approve of single rooms for that purpose; he has, however, agreed to follow our directions, and to build rooms for the purpose of diminishing restraint.
-The house has fluctuated a good deal in refer-

-\ It is right to state that on the occasion of a recent visit to this Establishment, it was found in an improved condition. ence to its condition .- At the Kingsland Asylum, Kingsland Shrewsbury, the basement story is very indifferent, and at our last visit in December, we recommended that four cells which were offensive and incapable of being properly ventilated should be forthwith disused.
-We also directed, at this and other Asylums, that the quantity of bed-clothes should be immediately increased; this being a defect frequently noticed by us on our Provincial visits .--The Asylum at Loddon is much in the same state Asylums at as formerly, and affords very indifferent accommodation to the Patients ; but the Licensed House at at Halstock : Halstock, noticed as very defective in the Report of 1844, (p.
-40,) is about to be partially rebuilt.-The Asylum at Great Wigston, which was formerly at Great open to much objection, is in a somewhat improved state.
-The Justices refused to renew the licence to the former Proprietor, and the house appears now to be under rather better management .- At the and Gates-Gateshead Fell Asylum; the rooms are small and head Fell Asylum. the airing courts far too limited.
-It is desirable that the ground now appropriated to the exercise and recreation of the Patients should be considerably enlarged as soon as is practicable .-- The houses here enumerated will be subjected to special attention, until the defects above specified shall be remedied.
+The house has fluctuated a good deal in reference to its condition.-At the Kingsland Asylum, Kingsland Shrewsbury, the basement story is very indifferent, and at our last visit in December, we recommended that four cells which were offensive and incapable of being properly ventilated should be forthwith disused.
+We also directed, at this and other Asylums, that the quantity of bed-clothes should be immediately increased; this being a defect frequently noticed by us on our Provincial visits.-The Asylum at Loddon is much in the same state Asylums at as formerly, and affords very indifferent accommo- Loddon: dation to the Patients; but the Licensed House at at Halstock: Halstock, noticed as very defective in the Report of 1844, (p.
+40,) is about to be partially rebuilt.- The Asylum at Great Wigston, which was formerly at Great open to much objection, is in a somewhat improved state.
+The Justices refused to renew the licence to the former Proprietor, and the house appears now to be under rather better management .- At the and Gates-Gateshead Fell Asylum, the rooms are small and head Fell Asylum. the airing courts far too limited.
+It is desirable that the ground now appropriated to the exercise and recreation of the Patients should be considerably enlarged as soon as is practicable.-The houses here enumerated will be subjected to special attention, until the defects above specified shall be remedied.
 We do not recollect any other house that requires particular remark.